EntCollNet/BugFlow/modules/module_4/module_4C.md

 # Module 4C: Enveloped or "flat" Imaging

 ## Module Purpose:
-This module is for imaging flat-preserved specimens using flat photography or scanning methods that create a high-resultion, in-focus image of the entire specimen and labels, including enveloped or carded Lepidoptera or Odonata.
+This module is for imaging flat-preserved specimens using flat photography or scanning methods that create a high-resolution, in-focus image of the entire specimen and labels, including enveloped or papered Lepidoptera or Odonata.

 ## Module Keywords:
-Imaging, 2D, photography, flat, butterfly, dragonfly, envelope
+Imaging, 2D, photography, flat, butterfly, dragonfly, envelope, papered

 | TaskID | Task Name | Explanations and Comments | Resources |